 - Specific homework assignments related to addictive thoughts or behavior

 - Communication skills (learning how to confide and talk to someone else)

 Referrals and Coordination of Care

 Most substance abuse counselors work as part of a larger team.
 This team may consist of several professionals including:

 - Therapists and social workers

 - Medical doctors

-- Other substance abuse counselors
+- Other addiction or substance abuse counselors

 - Providing education about substance use disorders and treatment